 Representatives of Brussels-based offices leading the work of Blue Growth Working Group.

-The Working Group focuses on the blue economy covering both marine, maritime and water systems research and innovation areas with the intention to support members with their regional strategies in the field.
-Sustainability and the digital challenges related to the ocean, seas and water sectors are key issues.
+The Working Group focuses on the blue economy, covering research, innovation and policy initiatives in marine, maritime and water systems with the intention to support members´ activities within these fields.
+Sustainability, economic development, climate adaptation and digital challenges related to the ocean, seas and water sectors are key issues for the Working Group.
 The group aims to foster participation in European funding programmes and initiatives and to build partnerships between members.

 The ERRIN Year in review 2022 is out!
 Read the report to see the numerous activities ERRIN and its members have been involved in throughout the year.